Jacobpbrooker/resume_website/_posts/2021-10-04-simple-queue-algorithm.md

 	return returnBool;			// return bool
 }
 ~~~
 Next, we are going to look at the traversal functions.
-To move through the queue, I chose to use a recursive function that looked through the queue front to back, and had a seperate recursive function that moved back to front.
+To move through the queue, I chose to use a recursive function that looked through the queue front to back, and had a separate recursive function that moved back to front.
 ~~~c++
 void traverse(PQUEUE queue)									// pass the queue to a traversal function {